-Studying Literature is nothing short of studying life.
+Studying literature is nothing short of studying life.
 In the pages of great books exist every kind of character, experience and emotion there is.
-In encountering these things, the reader is exposed to infinitely more situations than he or she could ever witness directly, is shown what the world looks like to different people in different circumstances and is challenged to consider (and maybe even reconsider) his or her own beliefs and values.
-Pupils are introduced to a wide range of novels, plays and poems from the medieval period to the present day.
+In encountering these things, the reader is exposed to infinitely more situations than he or she could ever witness directly, is shown what the world looks like to different people in different circumstances, and is challenged to consider (and maybe even reconsider) his or her own beliefs and values.
+Studying English at A level, pupils are introduced to a wide range of novels, plays and poems from the medieval period to the present day.
 They are asked to think about their own responses to these texts as well as how the texts have been read by other people.
-Pupils develop important skills of close analysis, reasoned judgement and detailed and confident argument whilst also increasing their sensitivity to how language is used to shape meaning.
-An irreducible qualification for undertaking this course is a genuine commitment to reading texts of different genres and styles.
+Pupils develop important skills of close analysis, reasoned judgement and detailed and confident argument while also increasing their sensitivity to how language is used to shape An irreducible qualification for meaning. undertaking this course is a genuine commitment to reading texts of different genres and styles.
 Equally important is a willingness to discuss these texts with others: class discussion is a central element in how the course is taught.
-Pupils have the opportunity to explore their own literary interests and enthusiasms in an extended coursework essay which they write in the first term of the Upper Sixth.
+There is no coursework component, although pupils do have the opportunity at the end of the Lower Sixth to write an extended essay on a text of their own choice.
 This essay involves the kind of independent reading and research that is typical of, and is certainly useful preparation for, university study.